pop up description layer

 SGT Eugene Williams [CE]

-PFC Matthew K. Anderson [G]
+PFC Matthew K. Anderson [DG]

 SGT Ferdinan C. Richardson